Elimination case studies

 - The Reunion Island, Mauritius and Turkmenistan case studies present lessons from successful elimination efforts.

-- The case studies for Cape Verde, Malaysia, Philippines, Sri Lanka and Turkey present lessons from countries that are making remarkable progress towards malaria free-status.
+- The case studies for Bhutan, Cape Verde, Malaysia, Philippines, Sri Lanka and Turkey present lessons from countries that are making remarkable progress towards malaria free-status.

 The series brings together insight and evidence that other malaria-endemic countries can use for their own malaria programmes.
 Many of the details in these case studies have never before been widely available in the public domain.
 The series is being supported through a grant from the Bill & Melinda Gates Foundation.